jarezvani/responsive-landing-page/README.md

 > npm run compile:sass
 ```

-(in a separate terminal window)
+In a separate terminal window, cd into project root directory
 ```
-# make sure to cd into project root directory
-live-server # can add '--port=' arg to specify port; defaults to 8080
+> live-server  # default port is 8080; add '--port=' arg to specify port;
 ```